msk2k01/Powershell-Tools/README.md

     * Extensive usage of Verbose output for debugging purposes
     * Passing `-ErrorAction Stop` to cmdlets called, such that any errors terminate execution
     * Explicitly typecasting the internal and external drive letters to chars
+        * The script will refuse to operate unless an external drive (with friendly name `$ExternalCopyName`) is connected, even if the comparison to make does not utilize the external drive.
+This is intentional behavior and serves as a reminder to plug in an external drive.
+(As whenever this script is utilized, the backup drive should be involved at some point.)
     * using `throw` to produce errors instead of `Write-Error` (`throw` produces terminating errors, which halts execution)
     * Calling WinMerge with `Start-Process` instead of adding it to path and calling directly (allows for better control flow using `-Wait` flag)